cadenforrest/OOPProject1/project1/PROJECT1.md

 * Start from the code sceleton already in the https://git.txstate.edu/CS3354/ID.git folder.
 The code skeleton is given.
   * **Do not change existing** class names method signatures and implementation.
-  * **Add** missing methods implementations to AbstractRatingSummary, Rating, RatingStatsApp and Data Analysis.
+  * **Add** missing methods implementations to Dataset, DatasetHandler, DataAnalysis, and RatingSummary.
   * Add methods and classes if needed.

 Your submission should be in package project1, and should compile from commandline using the following commands (**ID** stand for NetID or TeamID):